 Not impressed yet?
 Rick also owns a 2012 Gulfstream G 550 private jet because, clearly, walking from one home to the next is not an option.

 But Ross isn’t all about ruling the globe from his castles and private aircraft, he has a habit of giving back too.
 He’s known for dropping big bucks on his local community.
 Like, in 2020, he teamed up with Habitat For Humanity and built a house for a veteran in his local area, Fayette County, Georgia.
 Then in the summer of 2023, he forked over $30,000 to keep a Georgia health clinic from closing its doors.
 And the previous year, he even partnered with Foot Locker down in Miami to give much-needed school supplies to kids who could use a little help7.

 Trivia: Like many other rappers, Rick Ross has an extensive car collection, with a fleet of around 100 vehicles including Ferraris and Lamborghini.
 Unlike many other rappers, Rick Ross did not receive his driver’s license until his mid-forties.

-Rick Ross is not the first person to find that life in hip hop does not necessarily equate to an easy family life, as evidenced by a recent settlement in which he agreed to pay $11,000 monthly in child support to the mother of his three children, Briana Singleton.
+Rick Ross is not the first person to find that life in hip hop can lead to a turbulent family life.
+He probably learned this following a recent settlement in which he agreed to pay $11,000 monthly in child support to the mother of his three children, Briana Singleton.